Granite vs Quartz in Coastal Florida: Salt Air Impact

 Indoor vs Outdoor Performance

 Quartz is ideal for indoor kitchens in coastal homes because it handles humidity, salt air, and temperature changes very well.
 It stays stable even in air-conditioned environments.
+However, it features a low heat tolerance and cannot be used outdoors.

 Granite is more suitable for outdoor kitchens because it can withstand sunlight and heat without fading or breaking down.